Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 4.md

 `kubectl get all -l user=a123456
 `{{execute}}

+Please Note: In our example we're going to use user=a123456, but in your use case, you'd use whatever is appropriate.

 ---

 Notice that there is something called a ReplicaSet.
 Under the hood, a Deployment actually creates a ReplicaSet, which is responsible for maintaining the number of replicas for the Pod that you specified in your Deployment.